In 2018, US construction companies spent $177.5 billion on work that didn’t move their projects toward completion.

 - Perform real-time QA & QC to catch issues at the start and resolve them instantly

-By creating a fresh digital workflow, your team can concentrate on priority #1: project-focused work, while keeping customer-focused tasks concise and eliminating complications.
+By implementing digital workflows, teams can concentrate on the top priority: project-focused work, while keeping customer-focused tasks concise with limited complications.

 III.
 How Wasted Time Costs Millions of Dollars

-It can be easy to write-off unproductive activities caused by poor data management as a cost of doing business.
+Poor data management can lead to unproductive activities that many businesses often overlook or consider a necessary cost of doing business.
 But, do you know how much money you’re actually leaving on the table?

-Estimating your spending on unproductive time is relatively easy by looking at national averages and applying them to your current staff.
-Take a look at the table below for an idea of the time and cost associated with unproductive activities for different construction roles.
+Estimating the spending on unproductive time is relatively straightforward by looking at national averages and applying them to your current staff.
+The table below provides an idea of the time and cost associated with unproductive activities for different construction roles.

 If a small firm is leaving over a million dollars per year on the table, it’s easy to see how the entire US spends $177.5 billion on wasted time.

 With this in mind, take a few minutes to get an estimate of how much your firm is likely spending on this problem.
-Is it a number that’s worth doing something about to you?
+Is it a number that’s worth doing something about?

 IV.
 Why Innovative Data Management Is Critical